“Nothing is better than reading and gaining more and more knowledge.”

 I love to cook.
-You’re unlikely to see me on making aubergine foam or textures of carrot sixteen ways on Masterchef any time but I’ve picked up a few skills along the way that have made me a better cook.
+You’re unlikely to see me on Masterchef making aubergine foam or textures of carrot sixteen ways any time soon, but I’ve picked up a few skills along the way that have made me a better cook.
 These are a few things I’ve learned.

 Preparation is key.
 I’ve learned to embraced mis en place.
 I get out every pan and utensil I need.
 I chop, peel, slice and dice every ingredient before I start.
 It means I’m not rushing around and am less likely to let things burn or boil over.

 Temperature matters.
-Preheat pans before putting in oil.
-Preheat the oven.
-Take things out of the fridge half an hour earlier to bring them up to room temperature.
+I know to preheat pans before putting in oil, to preheat the oven, to take things out of the fridge half an hour earlier to bring them up to room temperature.

 Master basic technique.
-I know how to sear and sauté, braise and blanch, roast and rest.
+I can sear and sauté, braise and blanch, roast and rest.